Scientific research on the Chang’e-5 lunar samples has yielded fruitful results

 Experts attending the symposium were unanimous that the forum not only provided a valuable opportunity for researchers to exchange ideas, but also provided a platform for presenting vital scientific research results, which will further promote and facilitate the development of lunar science research and exploration in China.

-The China National Space Agency indicated that one of the most prominent research results on these lunar samples was about the history of volcanic eruptions in the landing area of the Chang’e-5 lunar probe, and was published in October 2021 in three research papers in the journal (Nature).
+The China National Space Agency indicated that one of the most prominent research results on these lunar samples was regarding the history of volcanic eruptions in the landing area of the Chang’e-5 lunar probe, and was published in October 2021 in three research papers in the journal (Nature).

-In the study, a research team at the Institute of Geology and Geophysics of the Chinese Academy of Sciences dated the age of the newest rock on the moon’s surface at about two billion years, which extends the “age” of lunar volcanoes by 800-900 million years, longer than previously known.
+In the study, a research team at the Institute of Geology and Geophysics of the Chinese Academy of Sciences dated the age of the newest rock on the moon’s surface at regarding two billion years, which extends the “age” of lunar volcanoes by 800-900 million years, longer than previously known.

 Chinese scientists also revealed how volcanic eruptions occurred on the moon in the following study, which was published one year later in the journal Science Advances.

-The institute’s researchers proposed a new mechanism for how new volcanoes formed 2 billion years ago on the surface of the moon, which was cooling, and found that the decrease in the melting point of the mantle due to the presence of eutectic components could generate young lunar volcanoes.
+The institute’s researchers proposed a new mechanism for how new volcanoes formed 2 billion years ago on the surface of the moon, which was cooling, and found that the decrease in the melting point of the mantle due to the presence of eutectic components might generate young lunar volcanoes.

 The China National Space Administration noted that apart from exploring volcanic eruptions on the moon, Chinese scientists have also made progress in lunar mineral research.